Becoming Familiar with Northern Thailand

 A Khantoke Dinner / Dance Show at the Old Chiang Mai Cultural Center

 As most of you may know by now, we love experiencing different cultural activities, such as music, art, dance, as well as food as we travel around the world.
 And we found all of this at the Old Chiang Mai Cultural Center.

 We really didn’t know what to expect, but we walked away with a full belly of great local cuisine and a dinner show that entertained us throughout the night.
 The live band, singers, and dancers in authentic dress really put on a beautiful show.
 Plus, the environment was very casual and laid back.
 We were sitting outside in an open-air theater on a beautiful night.
-The We could see the stars above us and lanterns lit up all around.
+Then we could see the stars above us and lanterns lit up all around since it was Loy Krathong.
 Overall one of the best dinners we have had here in Chiang Mai.

 Teaching English in Chiang Mai, Thailand

 Luckily, Liz and I were able to put our newly earned TEFL certifications to the use while here in Chiang Mai.
 We got connected with a great language school in Chiang Mai and before we knew it, we were both had our own tutoring jobs for Russian students.
 Yes, we were teaching English to Russian students in Thailand.
 It turned out, we had a wonderful time teaching them and enjoyed learning a bit about their culture too!

 We also had some fun geocaching adventures while in Chiang Mai.
 While here, we were able to find some great caches, meet a cache owner, introduce geocaching to a group of travel bloggers, and we also met a German cacher while out caching too!
 Overall, our geocaching experience here in Chiang Mai has been a fun one.
 It was also the first time we got to go geocaching, on a motorbike.
 Not may people can say they’ve done that!
 It was a different way to get around from cache to cache, but a fun way that Liz and I will remember forever.